Lumiwealth/lumibot/docsrc/README.md

 ## Prerequisites

-All in terminal type
+In terminal enter

 1. `pip install sphinx`
-2. `pip install sphinx_rtd_theme`
+2. `pip install furo`

 ## Creating New Docs

-All in terminal type
+In terminal enter

 1. `cd docsrc`
-2. `sphinx-apidoc -o . ../lumibot`
-3. `make github`
+2. `make github`

-This will have generated new files in `docs/_build/html`.
+This will have generated new files in `docs/`.
 To see the docs, open `index.html`